avi-testhub/BideshiNepaliBot/README.md

 ## Developer Profile & Methodology
 **Developer:** Avi

-**Methodology: Vibe Coding** This project was built with a very limited foundational background in Python.
-The development process relied almost entirely on "vibe coding"—an iterative, prompt-heavy approach to building software.
+**Methodology: Vibe Coding** This project was built with a very limited foundational background in Python, which proved insufficient for complex architecture.
+Consequently, the development process relied almost entirely on **"vibe coding"**—an iterative, prompt-heavy approach to building software through high-level intent rather than manual syntax writing.
 * **Phase 1:** Initial logic and structure were drafted using the paid version of **ChatGPT**.
 * **Phase 2:** The project transitioned to **Gemini Pro** for more complex refactoring and the implementation of the hybrid architecture.
-* **Process:** The development involved extensive trial and error, identifying system failures through continuous manual auditing rather than formal software testing suites.
+* **Process:** The development involved extensive trial and error.
+Systems were "audited" through continuous manual interaction to identify edge cases and logic failures.

 ---